FilippoMB/python-time-series-handbook/_sources/notebooks/00/resources.md

 ## Acknowledgments

-I whish to thank:
+Thanks to:

 - [Simone Scardapane](https://www.sscardapane.it/) for spotting many typos, giving feedback, and suggestions.
-- Jonas Berg Hansen for helping preparing the exercises.
+- Jonas Berg Hansen for giving feedback on the exercises.